-- We have granted 582,667 Series A Common Units to employees and consultants in consideration of services, of which 28,750 units were forfeited. - We have granted 892,053 Series D Common Units to employees and consultants in consideration of services, of which 13,500 units were forfeited. - We have issued and sold to investors an aggregate of 2,500,000 Series 1 Senior Preferred Units, for aggregate consideration of \$25 million. - We have issued and sold to investors an aggregate of 4,886,000 Series 2 Senior Preferred Units, for aggregate consideration of \$55 million.
+- We have granted 582,667 Series A Common Units to employees and consultants in consideration of services, of which 18,750 units were forfeited. - We have granted 424,116 Series D Common Units to employees and consultants in consideration of services. - We have issued and sold to investors an aggregate of 2,500,000 Series 1 Senior Preferred Units, for aggregate consideration of \$25 million.